v923z/micropython-ulab/README.md

 ```bash
 make erase && make deploy
 ```
-### RP2-based Port
+### RP2-based boards

 Building `micropython` with `ulab` currently requires Pimoroni's [micropython fork](https://github.com/pimoroni/micropython/tree/continuous-integration).

 Once the pull request for this fork is resolved you should be able to use the official repository.
-To get started, run the commands below.
+The firmware can be compiled either by downloading and running the single [build script](https://github.com/v923z/micropython-ulab/blob/master/build/rp2.sh), or executing the commands below.

 First, clone the micropython fork and checkout the `continous-integration` branch: